Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 How to Choose the Right Valencia Sofa

-If you’re deciding between these models, start with two questions: How do you actually sit on your sofa, and how much room do you have to work with?
+Start with two questions: how do you actually sit, and how much room do you have to work with?

-Artisan is the easiest fit for most rooms.
-Parma is the best match if you want a true Chesterfield look and don’t mind more visible leather character.
-Nathan is the comfort-first modular pick.
-Serena is the “go big” option when you want a real sectional lounge.
+Artisan is the easiest fit for most homes.
+Parma is the right match if you want a traditional Chesterfield and accept more visible leather character.
+Nathan is the relaxed modular choice.
+Serena is the go-big option when you want a sectional built around lounging.

 • Want the most versatile sofa?
 Start with Artisan.

 • Shopping for a classic statement piece?
-Parma is the clear standout.
+Parma is the standout.

 • Prioritizing lounge comfort in a sofa form?
 Nathan is the best fit.